FunkinCrew/awesome-funkin-resources/README.md

 - [Funkin' Forever Engine](https://github.com/BeastlyGabi/Funkin-Forever-Engine) - An archive of a rewrite of the game, originally written by Yoshubs.
 Includes performance reworks, HScript support, and more.
 Famous mods built with it include Hypno's Lullaby v2 and Mario Bros Funk Mix.
 - [Codename Engine](https://github.com/YoshiCrafter29/CodenameEngine) - A fork of base game which provides full HScript (Haxe Script) modding support without modifying the base source code, along with new editor interfaces and other improvments.
 - [FNF LÖVE](https://github.com/Stilic/FNF-LOVE) - A Lua recreation of FNF within the LÖVE2D engine.
+- [Funkin' Android](https://github.com/luckydog7/Funkin-android) - A fork of the game with controls and optimizations allowing it to be played on Android devices.
 - [PSXFunkin](https://github.com/cuckydev/PSXFunkin) - A Playstation 1 de-make in C/C++

 ### Haxe/HaxeFlixel Resources